vecnode/agent-sequencer-app/README.md

-# agent-sequencer-app (Comms Platform)
+# agent-sequencer-app

-Under development.
+Under active development.

-This repository is the foundation for a professional multimodal communications platform.
-The system coordinates tool-enabled agents for robust signal routing, orchestration, and realtime monitoring.
+This repository contains a professional agent-based multimodal communications platform.
+The system coordinates a master agent with realtime monitoring and browser UI.

+Development Guidelines:

-Coordination is mandatory for critical environments.
+- Coordination is mandatory for critical environments.
+- Traceable platform execution with accurate timings.
+- A master agent controls and is accessed by the platform.

 ## Reproduce (Host)